 The analytics process captures your app's usage data for the APIs it is connected to.
 The API Usage section includes an Export function that allows you to export usage data in a .csv file.
 You can open the .csv file in a selected application or download it.
 The export data is based on statistics gathered in the last 24 hours.

-To export usage data for APIs that an app is connected to:
+To export usage data for an API that an app is connected to:

-- On the Apps > Analytics > Overview page, in the API Usage section, click Export.
-The Opening export.csv file dialog box displays.
+- On the right, click Export.
+The Opening applogs.csv dialog box displays.

 What analytics information is available for monitoring my app's API usage by license?

 If your app is subscribed to APIs that offer specific licenses, you might want to monitor your app's API consumption for each license.

 The platform allows you to monitor your app's quota usage to check that it isn't exceeding the quota defined by the license you selected for your contract with the API.

 From the app's Details page, click Analytics on the left menu, and then click Licenses.

 Analytics information will only show up if your app has one or more contracts with APIs that offer licenses with defined quotas of API usage.

 The options available are summarized in the table below.